-The Sociology subject area at the University of Glasgow are pleased to announce that this year Prof. Nancy Fraser will be giving our annual Frisby Memorial Lecture.
+The Sociology subject area at the University of Glasgow are pleased to announce that this year Professor Nancy Fraser will be giving our annual Frisby Memorial Lecture.

-Established in 2012 in recognition of our colleague Prof. David Frisby, the lecture is an opportunity to hear from an internationally renowned sociologist.
-Thus far we have had Profs.
-Richard Sennett and Erik Olin Wright giving the lectures and we are delighted to welcome Prof. Fraser this year.
-Prof. Fraser is currently Diane Middlebrook/Carl Djerassi Professor of Gender Studies at the University of Cambridge and Loeb Professor of Philosophy and Politics at the New School for Social Research.
+Established in 2012 in recognition of our colleague Professor David Frisby, the lecture is an opportunity to hear from an internationally renowned sociologist.
+Thus far we have had Professors Richard Sennett and Erik Olin Wright giving the lectures and we are delighted to welcome Professor Fraser this year.
+Professor Fraser is currently Diane Middlebrook/Carl Djerassi Professor of Gender Studies at the University of Cambridge and Loeb Professor of Philosophy and Politics at the New School for Social Research.
 She is well known for her work on justice and inequality as well as Marxist and Feminist theory.
 Her many publications include The Radical Imagination: Between Redistribution and Recognition (2003), Scales of Justice: Reimagining Political Space in a Globalizing World (2007) and Fortunes of Feminism: From State-Managed Capitalism to Neoliberal Crisis (2013).

 This is a public event and we would welcome all to attend.